How Slack’s Threads help your team blossom

 When coupling this with integrations, another potential use case comes to my mind: threads may trigger discussions that weren’t happening.
 I can imagine a thread starting from a Jenkins build failing, or from a story transitioning states in your project management tool of choice (Jira, Trello, Asana, …).

 Summing up: if you lead a team into a common goal and Slack is a relevant part of your team’s communication, do default to using your team’s channel instead of Direct Messages.
 The newly introduced Threads feature brings a great way of separating your discussions without losing the value of having all information and context openly available within the team.
 This is particularly stringent for remote/distributed teams.

-If you agree with me (or not), do recommend and share this story, follow me for more of my ramblings (on productivity, Agile, product management, etc.), and/or reach me out on Twitter.
+If you agree with me (or not), do share this story, follow me for more of my ramblings (on productivity, Agile, product management, etc.), and/or reach me out on Twitter.